-Above all, the inconspicuous camera "domes" are becoming more and more common in the cityscape.
+all, the Above conspicuous camera "domes" are becoming more and more common in the cityscape.

 Various models of optical scanners for license plates are already being tested by the police, for example, in connection with toll systems-these could be used in the future for automated detection and recording video footage of vehicles.
 These readers look similar to mobile radar speed cameras and can occasionally be seen at the edge of highways.